JeSappelleRoot/KPathwayFinder/README.md

 *table generated on https://www.tablesgenerator.com/markdown_tables*

 The separator in the CSV file will be a comma.
-In case of multiple values in a field (enzyme name or pathway class most of the time), values are separated by semi-colon inside the field.
+In case of multiple values in a field (enzyme name or pathway class most of the time), values will be separated by semi-colon inside the field.

 > View output-example.csv file